garcia-nacho/garcia-nacho.github.io/_posts/2019-10-09-DrugDiscovery.md

 <!--more-->

 ## The rationale behind using ML to find drugs
-When we develop a ML model we are creating an algorithm that learns a function *f(x)=y*.
+When we train a ML model we are creating an algorithm that learns a function *f(x)=y*.
 In our case the function that we want to learn is simple: *f(drug)=activity* and the hypothesis to test is that *"if we can learn (or approximate) the f(drug)=activity function we can instantly predict the activity of a drug without testing it in the lab"*.
-If the hypothesis is true it would save thousands of hours and tons of money in the drug-discovery process.
+So if this hypothesis is true it would save thousands of hours and tons of money in the drug-discovery process.
 {: style="text-align: justify"}

 The first thing to do to approximate the function *f(drug)=activity* is to parameterize the two terms of the function.
 {: style="text-align: justify"}

-The parameterization of the activity is easy because we can quantify it: it can be, for instance, the EC50, which is the concentration at which the drug achieve half of the maximum effect, it can be the pKi, which is a measurement of the strength of a drug-protein interaction or it can be the area under an activity curve.
+The parameterization of the activity is easy because we can quantify it: it can be, for instance, the EC50, which is the concentration at which the drug achieves half of the maximum effect, it can be the pKi, which is a measurement of the strength of a drug-protein interaction or it can be the area under certain activity curve.
 It can be continuous ranging between two values or discrete with two or more classes (e.g. no-activity, moderate-activity, high-activity).
 It doesn't really matter as long as it is measurable and meaningful to make inferences about unknown drugs.
 {: style="text-align: justify"}

 The parameterization of the drugs is much more complex and it first requires to find a suitable way to represent the compounds.
 Although there are many ways of representing a drug (e.g. Molecular and structural formulas, balls-and-sticks, space-filling) all of them have downsides due to loss of information (e.g. loss of 3D information) or wrong assumptions (e.g. all bonds having a similar length).
 Additionally, these representations are very difficult to parameterize.